WebAssembly/spec/md-proto/WebAssembly.md

 | `i64.div_u` | `(i64, i64) : (i64)`        | [U]      | 0x5f   | `/u` (14)

-The `div_u` instruction returns the unsigned quotient of its operands, interpreted as unsigned integers.
+The `div_u` instruction returns the unsigned quotient of its operands, interpreted as unsigned.
 The quotient is silently rounded to the nearest integer toward zero.

 **Trap:** Division by zero, when the right operand (the divisor) is zero.